 We're passionate about sport and recreation, and we use that passion to provide you with the skills to develop a successful and rewarding career.
 Our team of experienced coaches, sport scientists, managers, outdoor education and physical education specialists, and nutritionists combine their expertise to offer you New Zealand's most advanced sports degree.
-The influential Shanghai JiaoTong's Academic Ranking of World Universities ranks AUT's School of Sport and Recreation as number 1 in New Zealand and 29th in the world, and the QS World University Rankings place us in the top 100 universities in the world for sport science.
+The Academic Ranking of World Universities rank AUT's School of Sport and Recreation as the top-ranked sport science school in New Zealand, and the QS World University Rankings place us in the top 50 universities in the world for sports.